nanda-mik/statichomepage/README.md

-A static beautiful homepage created using HTML & CSS.(Sample example)
+A static responsive homepage created using HTML & CSS.
+Advanced CSS like flexbox is also used to make it responsive.